-- Keep transaction logs on a different disk than operating system swap space. - Where possible, keep the extents and transaction logs on separate disks doing so reduces I/O contention while increasing fault tolerance. - Because update-intensive applications primarily are writing to the transaction log, storing raw data in a disk partition (rather than in a file system) may yield better performance. - Transaction logs on SSDs provide the best performance
+- Keep transaction logs on a different disk than operating system swap space. - ▶ Where possible, keep the extents and transaction logs on separate storage devices (with weighted allocation mode) doing so reduces I/O contention while increasing fault tolerance. - Because update-intensive applications primarily are writing to the transaction log, storing raw data in a disk partition (rather than in a file system) may yield better performance. - Transaction logs on SSDs provide the best performance